 Board of Directors

-The HLA Board of Directors consists of the Executive Committee (President, Vice-President, Secretary, and Treasurer).
+The HLA Board of Directors consists of the Executive Committee (President, Vice-President, Secretary, Treasurer, and Chief of Communications).
 The Board of Directors also includes nine at-large members.
 All seats are elected by the general membership and board members serve two-year terms.
 The current term is for 2021-22.

 HLA membership is calendar year (January 1st - December 31st), membership fee is $100, and members must be committed to supporting HLA’s mission and have professional responsibilities in the field of government relations or public affairs.